orion996/cs480Jordy/PA7/README.md

 ## Keyboard/Mouse Input Guide
 ESC - must be pressed to close the window (or right-click on the task bar and select close).

+M - toggle camera mode (1.
+Focus Mode, 2.
+Free Mode, 3.
+Top-Down/Overview Mode)
+**Default is Focus Mode

+If in Focus Mode:
+F - Change currently focused planet
-W- Zoom in on current focus point
+W - Zoom in on currently focused planet

-S- Zoom out from current focus point
+S - Zoom out from currently foucsed planet
 UpArrow - tilt camera up
 DownArrow - tilt camera down

-F- focus on a planet (only visible in Normal Mode)

-M- toggle camera mode (1.
-Normal mode, 2.
-Free Mode, 3.
-Top-Down Mode)
+If in Free Mode:
+W - Move forward
+S - Move back
+A - Move left
+D - Move right
+UpArrow - Look up (increase pitch)
+DownArrow - Look down (decrease pitch)
+LeftArrow - Look left (decrease yaw)
+RightArrow - Look right (increase yaw)

+If in Top-Down/Overview Mode:
+W - Zoom in
+S - Zoom out

+'+' - Increase simulation speed (no need to hold shift) '-' - Decrease simulation speed

 ## Extra Credit
 This program implements the extra credit portion of the assignment:
 -This program uses a config file called "planetData.txt" located in the assets folder to determine scales for the planets
+-This program allows the user to increase/decrease the simulation speed
+-This program has rings for all planets that have rings (Jupiter, Saturn, Uranus, and Neptune)

+Other items that could be considered for extra credit:
+-Advanced camera controls
+-Correct amount of satellites for each planet
+-Uranus and its rings are on their side